William S. Willis: Career

 Willis attended Howard University and graduated cum laude (A.B., in 1942).
 In 1945, Willis began graduate study at Columbia University in New York City in political science.
 He later changed his focus of study to anthropology.
 He received his Ph.D. from Columbia University in 1955.
-While at Columbia University he did research on Indians of the Southeast United States.
+While at Columbia University he did research on Native Americans of the Southeast United States.
 His dissertation was "Colonial Conflict and the Cherokee Indians (1710-1760)" in 1955.
-In addition to his research of Indians of the South East he wrote about Blacks in America, and relationships between Native Americans, Blacks, and Whites.
+In addition to his research on the indigenous peoples of the South East, he wrote about Blacks in America and relationships between Native Americans, Blacks, and Whites.
 He did research work on the history of anthropology, and racism in anthropology.
 He studied, and wrote about the career of Franz Boas.

-In 1949, Willis was awarded the John Hay Whitney Opportunity Fellowship to fund his research dissertation at Columbia, University.
+In 1949, Willis was awarded the John Hay Whitney Opportunity Fellowship to fund his research dissertation at Columbia, university.
 His dissertation was entitled Colonial Conflict and the Cherokee Indians, 1710–1760.
-The dissertation focused on documenting Cherokee society and culture, sociocultural change, assimilation, and adaptation in a colonial environment using a historical approach in anthropology.
+The dissertation focused on documenting Cherokee American society and culture, sociocultural change, assimilation, and adaptation in a colonial environment using a historical approach in anthropology.

 His classmates while at Columbia University became noted in the field of anthropology such as; Eric Wolf, Sidney Mintz, Morton Fried, Robert F. Murphy, Elliott P. Skinner, and Marvin Harris.

 From 1955 to 1964 Willis was only able to get part-time teaching at Columbia and City College of New York.
 He felt that the difficulty was due to the fact that employment opportunities for black scholars in white schools were minimal as were the opportunities for anthropologists in black schools.
 During this time he pursued his research interest in early colonial Southeastern North America publishing two articles on Indian culture patterns and Black-Indian-White relations.

 The articles focused on ethnohistorical issues and were published in the journal Ethnohistory.
 Like his dissertation these articles established his significant abilities as an ethnohistorian.
 Both articles corrected the record regarding certain issues Willis felt had been misreported by ethnologists.
 His approach was innovative.
 In addition to examining the standard historical treatises, he looked for "ethnographic facts found now and then in routine documents written by busy officials and semi-literate traders" and compared these facts with the extended descriptions of more sophisticated authors (Willis 1957: 125).
 The scholarship was enlivened by the personal interest Willis took in the five groups he studied: Cherokee, Choctaw, Chicasaw, Creeks and Seminoles.